Speeding is the second most common cause of accidents in America.

 Generally speaking, a speeding ticket does not warrant an arrest.
 However, there are certain circumstances under which you can be arrested.

-According to the Florida DMV, millions of traffic citations are issued every year, speeding violations being among them.
+According to the Florida DMV, millions of traffic citations are issued each year, including speeding violations.

-The state of Florida takes over speeding seriously, with each county enforcing hefty fines to drivers tearing down the roads too quickly.
+The state of Florida takes speeding seriously, with each county imposing hefty fines on drivers who speed.

 How much over the speed limit is too much?
 Is speeding a felony in Florida?
 Keep reading to get the answers to these questions and many more.